WamSarren/MeatballGame/#ReadMe.txt

 Simple Movement controller
 Simple Camera follow system
-Ability to pick up cubes adding their mass to yours Bridge is destroyed when your mass is too much.
+Ability to pick up cubes adding their mass to yours Bridge is destroyed when your mass is too much
-Couldn't get the sag effect working on bridge.
+Bridge sag working properly

+Sam 11/23/23
+Cube stacking added
+Player mass dynamically changes when picking up stacks of cubes